Code-Institute-Submissions/oldhouse-newhome/README.md

-## Deployment
+### Deployment

-The website was developed in Cloud9, ??? using Git and pushed to the hosting platform GitHub.
+The website was developed in Cloud9, stored in Git and pushed to the hosting platform GitHub.
 To following steps were taken to deploy to GitHub:
 1. Opened the oldhouse-newhome *repository*.
 2. Ensured the *master branch* was present.